Roee-Avisar/Top-Gear-project/README.md

 # Top-Gear-project
-Top Gear - A Predictive Maintenance Platform for Autonomous Vehicles
+Top Gear - A Predictive Maintenance Platform for Autonomous Vehicles.
+This project was created as part of a Software Engineering course.